parasHadesMods/MoreHeat/README.md

 # More Heat

-Add more ranks of most heat settings:
+Add more ranks of most heat settings, bringing the total available heat up to 100:
  - Hard Labor: +5 ranks, new max 200%
  - Convenience Fee: +2 ranks, new max 160%
  - Jury Summons: +3 ranks, new max 120%